 Many rehabilitation programs start in the pool as hydrotherapy-adelaide.
 Here the antigravity effects of water as well as heat and resistance of water are used to develop gentle programs that can get you moving early.

-In our onsite Pilates Equipment studios we are able to develop individualised programs the build strength and core stability in positions and postures related to the workers job
+In our onsite Physio Group Exercise Equipment studios we are able to develop individualised programs the build strength and core stability in positions and postures related to the workers job.

-Gym programs are often the end result of a rehabilitation program and are performed independently with intermittent monitoring and progress to a Pilates strengthening program and then a gym program.
+Gym programs are often the end result of a rehabilitation program and are performed independently with intermittent monitoring and progress to a Physio Group Exercise strengthening program and then a gym program.

 Often a brace or sitting support is required in the early stages to help support an injured joint or help maintain the body in the correct position for healing.
 It is important to have a Physiotherapist properly assess and prescribe these aids so that they are of maximum benefit.